GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Rogue.md

 • **Tactical Step**.
 Once per round, you may move 1 yard on land.
 This does not count as an action and does not count against your movement.

 • **Aggressive Way**.
 If you Press Attack to the first attack you make in the round, it does not count against your reaction for the round.

-• **Empowered Knack**.
-You may use your Knack feature twice between rests.

 • **Bob and Weave**.
 When an attack against you fails, you may use your reaction to spend any number of luck points.
 You may move a number of feet equal to the luck spent this way +1.
 This movement does not have to cause brawling/trampling.